WEBSITE TERMS AND CONDITIONS

 1. Supply of Services

-Enthuse shall supply such event registration services (“the Services”) as may be agreed from time to time with the Client in writing.
+Enthuse shall supply such event registration services (“the Services”) as may be agreed from time to time with the Customer in writing.

-Enthuse warrants to the Client that it will perform the Services:
+Enthuse warrants to the Customer that it will perform the Services:

 - with reasonable care and skill;